wazuh/wazuh-packages/README.md

 ## Building RPM packages

-To build a RPM package, you need to download this repository and use the `generate_wazuh_rpm.sh` script.
-This script will download the source code from the [wazuh/wazuh](https://github.com/wazuh/wazuh) repository or the [wazuh/wazuh-api](https://github.com/wazuh/wazuh-api) (depending on which package do you want to build), select automatically the RPM spec file, build a docker image with all the necessary tools to build the RPM package and run a docker container from that image that will generate the `.src.rpm` and `.rpm` packages.
+To build an RPM package, you need to download this repository and use the `generate_wazuh_rpm.sh` script.
+This script will download the source code from the [wazuh/wazuh](https://github.com/wazuh/wazuh) repository or the [wazuh/wazuh-api](https://github.com/wazuh/wazuh-api) (depending on which package do you want to build), select automatically the RPM spec file, build a Docker image with all the necessary tools to build the RPM package and run a Docker container from that image that will generate the `.src.rpm` and `.rpm` packages.
 These packages will be stored by default in `$HOME/3.x/yum-dev`.

 1. Download this repository and go to the rpm directory:
     ```bash
     $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/rpms
     ```

 2. Execute the `generate_wazuh_rpm.sh` script to build the package.
-There are multiple parameters to select which package is going to be build, its architecture, etc. Here you can see all the different parameters:
+There are multiple parameters to select which package is going to be built, its architecture, etc. Here you can see all the different parameters:
     ```shellsession
     # ./generate_wazuh_rpm.sh -h